stevesarmiento/solana-ui-component/README.md

    elements.

-4. **Tailwind Configuration:** For more global changes (like theming or custom variants), you can modify your project's `tailwind.config.js` file.
+4. **Tailwind Configuration:** For more global changes (like theming or custom variants), you can modify your project's `index.css` file.

 ## Customization Examples